swiftlang/swift-package-manager/Documentation/PackageDescription.md

 start from 10.10.
 Packages can choose to configure the minimum deployment target version for a platform by using the APIs defined in this struct.
-The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, i.e., an empty array, multiple declarations for the same platform, or an invalid version specification.
+The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, for example, an empty array, multiple declarations for the same platform, or an invalid version specification.

 The Swift Package Manager will emit an error if a dependency is not